openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

+A '*reference conditional expression*' is the conditional expression in which either the second or the third operand, or both the second and the third operands are of a reference type, but none of them is of a union type.

-The type of a reference conditional expression is:
+The type of a *reference conditional expression* is:

--  Same as the type of the second and third operands if those are of the same type.
+-  The same as the type of the second and the third operands if those are of the same type.

--  In other situations, the type of the conditional expression is the *least upper bound* type of *T*:sub:`1` and *T*:sub:`2` (where *T*:sub:`1` is the type resultant from the boxing conversion of the second operand’s type *S*:sub:`1`, and *T*:sub:`2` is the type resultant from the boxing conversion of the third operand’s type *S*:sub:`2`).
+-  The *least upper bound* type of *T*:sub:`1` and *T*:sub:`2`, if at least one operand is of a reference type.
+   *T*:sub:`1` is the type of second operand’s type (or the result of the boxing conversion if required), and *T*:sub:`2` is the type of the third operand (or the result of the boxing conversion if required).

 .. index::
    reference conditional expression